heestand-xyz/SwiftUIOSC/README.md

 import SwiftUIOSC
 ```

-Create a `OSCState` with a osc address.
+Wrap a property with the `@OSCState` and give it an osc address name.

 ## TL;DR